It further argues that:

 The argument continues:

-This public critique concludes that:
+This public argument concludes that: